Our Approach to Governance

 Compensation Transparency

-We communicate the individual compensation of our Board of Directors and our five highest paid executive officers via our annual Proxy Statement.
+We communicate the individual compensation of our Board of Directors and our five highest paid executive officers via our annual Information Circular.
 We also publicly disclose the measures relevant for performance-based variable compensation.
-As a publicly traded company, we believe our stakeholders have a right to know this information, and that this level of disclosure strengthens trust in Vermilion.

 Board Skills

-We maintain a skills matrix in which each Director rates their expertise in each area annually, including for sustainability, from limited to expert.
+We maintain a skills matrix in which each Director rates their expertise in each area annually, including for sustainability competency factors, from limited to expert.
 The results are then evaluated for individuals and for the Board as a whole.
-Our most recent assessment determined that the majority of directors are skilled, or at expert/mastery levels.102-28
+Our most recent assessment determined that the majority of directors are skilled, or at expert/mastery levels.
+102-28

-The matrix is reviewed regularly by the Board to ensure an appropriate mix of backgrounds, skills and experience to guide Vermilion’s long-term strategy and ongoing business operations.
-We previously employed a second matrix focused on sustainability; however, with all Directors now at an expert level in sustainability and details included within their bios in the Information Circular, the second matrix is no longer needed.
+The matrix is reviewed annually by the Board to ensure an appropriate mix of backgrounds, skills and experience to guide Vermilion’s long-term strategy and ongoing business operations.

 Board Diversity